 MAIN LEARNING THEME

-Learning next term will look at the books of Julia Donaldson beginning with The Grufalo and ending with The Stickman.
+We will then look at the books of Julia Donaldson beginning with The Gruffalo and ending with Stickman.
 She has written many books so we will look at the children interests and match them to her stories.

 Literacy – ‘READ, WRITE, INC.’